-Sometimes, however, you might want the underlying implementation of your Web service to be a stateless session EJB so as to take advantage of all that EJBs have to offer, such as instance pooling, transactions, security, container-managed persistence, container-managed relationships, and data caching.
+Sometimes, however, you may want the underlying implementation of your Web service to be a stateless or singleton session EJB to take advantage of all that EJBs have to offer, such as instance pooling, transactions, security, container-managed persistence, container-managed relationships, and data caching.
 If you decide you want an EJB implementation for your Web service, then follow the programming guidelines in the following section.

 EJB 3.0 introduced metadata annotations that enable you to automatically generate, rather than manually create, the EJB Remote and Home interface classes and deployment descriptor files needed when implementing an EJB.
-For more information about EJB 3.0, see Programming WebLogic Enterprise JavaBeans, Version 3.0 for Oracle WebLogic Server.
+For more information about EJB 3.0, see Programming Enterprise JavaBeans for Oracle WebLogic Server.